Ewing Elected Officials

 The Ewing Environmental Commission and the Department of Public Works have a portion of their budgets dedicated to ongoing training of its Committee members and Public Works Crews.
 The Ewing Environmental Commission encourages and provides for its members to participate in continuing education classes and CORE training as included in the New Jersey Shade Tree & Community Forestry Assistance Act.

-- Environmental Commission members Dan Burke, Joe Mirabella and John Hoegl are CORE trained as are a number of Township employees.
-Members of the Environmental Commission also attended continuing education courses at the Shade Tree Federation’s annual meeting in October 2012.
+- Environmental Commission members Dan Burke, Joe Mirabella, John Hoegl and Lee Farnham are CORE trained as are a number of Township employees.
+Members of the Environmental Commission also regularly attend continuing education courses at the Shade Tree Federation’s annual meetings every October.

 - Several members of the Commission are Licensed Landscape Architects who go to a variety of environmental tree and plant seminars each year at Bowman’s Hill, The Morton Arboretum and the Philadelphia Flower Show, etc. The Commission is required to generate eight CEUs each year for tree-related educational seminars, but between them our two Landscape Architects usually receive 25-30 CEU credits for their classes.